 Arkansas State University-Newport is pleased to offer certified nurses aide classes on the campus of Arkansas State University-Newport and Arkansas State University Technical Center in Jonesboro and selected high school campuses.
 This course teaches the basics of physical care for the client.
-Upon successful completion of this course plus additional required on-the-job training, a student can become a certified nurse assistant in the state of Arkansas.
+Upon successful completion of this course a student can become a certified nurse assistant in the state of Arkansas.
 The program consists of 105 hours of classroom and clinical experience.
 Earn 7 college credit hours while training for a job in high demand.
 A technical certificate is awarded with successful completion.